-(2) Amounts reported represent the potential short-term incentive compensation amounts payable for our 2010 fiscal year under our Incentive Compensation Policy (or for Mr. Robin, the potential amounts payable under his amended offer letter agreement).
-The amounts reported represent each Named Executive Officer's target and maximum possible payments for the entire 2010 calendar year Because actual payments to the Named Executive Officers were within the range of 0% to 200% of their target bonuses; no threshold payment amount has been established for the Named Executive Officers.

-(3) The actual short-term incentive bonus amount (if any) earned by each Named Executive Officer for 2010 is reported in Column (g) (Non-Equity Incentive Plan Compensation) of the Summary Compensation Table above.
+(1)Amounts reported represent the potential short-term incentive compensation amounts pavable for our 2011 fiscal year under our Incentive Compensation Policy (or for Mr. Robin, the potential amounts payable under his amended offer letter agreement).
+The amounts represent each Named Executive Officer's target and maximum possible payments for the entire 2011 calendar year Because actual payments to the Named Executive Officers could range from 0% to 200% of their target bonuses, no threshold payment amount has been established for the Named Executive Officers.
+The actual short-term incentive bonus amount (if any) earned by each Named Executive Officer for 2011 is reported in Column (g) (Non-Equity Incentive Plan Compensation) of the Summary Compensation Table above.

-- (4) The exercise price of the stock option awards granted during 2010 is equal to the closing price of our common stock on the date of grant as reported by the NASDAQ Global Market.
-No stock option grants were re-priced during 2010. - (5) Refer to Note 14 (Stock-Based Compensation) to our audited financial statements in our annual report on Form 10-K for the fiscal year ended December 31, 2010 for the relevant assumptions used to determine the grant date fair value of the stock options granted during 2010.
+(2)The exercise price of the stock option awards granted during 2011 is equal to the closing price of our common stock on the date of grant as reported by the NASDAQ Global Market.
+No stock option grants were re-priced during 2011.
+Refer to Note 14 (Stock-Based Compensation) to our audited financial statements in our annual report on Form 10-K for the fiscal year ended December 31, 2011 for the relevant assumptions used to (3)determine the grant date fair value of the stock options granted during 2011.